yuxuibbs/HW2/README.md

 Check out the action on forms, and the end-locations of links, in order to ensure that you send the correct data to templates and that the templates get the correct data!

-You may edit the templates *only slightly*: you may not edit their structure, but depending on your choices in the process of making this work, you may need to edit small details.
+You may edit the provided templates *only slightly*: you may not edit their structure to earn full credit, but depending on your choices in the process of making this work, you can edit small details.
 However, you should *not* need to do so in any significant way.

 ### Part 2 (300 points)